What Is Stronger: Adderall or Vyvanse?

 How Do Adderall and Vyvanse Work?

 Both Adderall and Vyvanse function by increasing the availability of neurotransmitters such as dopamine and norepinephrine in the brain.
 These changes help improve attention and control impulsivity.
+For a comprehensive look at how this plays out in practice, our detailed Vyvanse versus Adderall comparison covers mechanisms, onset, and duration side by side.

 Differences in Their Active Ingredients